 We display the finest carvings of Apache Crown Dancers that can be found.
 Apache-made bow and arrows, leather medicine pouches, and stone sculptures are all part of our extensive selection.

 We have several Navajo rugs and a huge selection of Navajo Pottery and kachinas.
 Our shop is well stocked with Hopi Kachina dolls and Zuni fetishes.
 We carry numerous types of Native American-made gifts such as dream catchers, medicine wheels, drums, tomahawks, bow and arrows, and sand paintings.

 We frequently hear from travelers that have been on the road from Montana to Mexico that we carry the most interesting and best selection of Native American art and crafts of ANY shop they visited throughout their entire Rocky Mountain journey!

 A: Globe–Miami is known for its superb Mexican food.
 There are at least 10 great Mexican cafes to choose from.
 The locals have their favorites, including El Ranchito, La Casita, and The Burger House, to name a few.

-A: You can easily spend a couple days exploring the shops and other attractions around town.
+A: You can easily spend a couple of days exploring the shops and other attractions around town.
 If you like antique shops, there are several we can recommend.
 Plus, you can visit the Historic Center for the Arts building.

-We boast one of the best year-around climates you can find, although there are several weeks in the summer that can be fairly hot.
+We boast one of the best year-round climates you can find, although there are several weeks in the summer that can be fairly hot.
 If you enjoy anything outdoors, this a great place for it.
-Historic Down-town offers shops and even a few places to wet your whistle.
+Historic Downtown offers shops and even a few places to wet your whistle.

-A: Yes, there are several B&B’s in the area.
-Noftsger Hill Inn is one that’s highly reviewed and unique in its setting.
+A: Yes, there are several B&Bs in the area.
+Chrysocolla Inn is one that’s highly reviewed and unique in its setting.
 There are some other fine places as well.
 Give us a call and we can recommend some accommodations.